The Blueprint for Business Financial Success

 Financial illiteracy may cost you more than you ever expected

-You should understand and be financially literate to analyse Profit and loss Statements and Balance Sheet Statements and do so every week if possible.
+You should understand and be financially literate to analyse Profit and Loss Statements and Balance Sheet Statements, and do so every week if possible.
 I will go one step further and suggest that you must know to obtain and analyse your financial figures weekly (10 minutes only) and if you don’t you are just risking too much.

 You cannot do it all alone without including others in your success story.

-How to price your service or products?
+How do you price your services or products?

 In addition, you have to decide not to compete on price and not to base your USP on price competitiveness.
 This is because there will be other competitors in your market that will always outperform you no matter what you do.
 Once you lose this strategy, you will have nothing left to offer!

-Ration analysis can prove your points
+Ratio analysis can prove your points

 Timing is everything

-Remember, no one cares about your financial future and success more than you do and therefore no one can take care of your business more than you can.
+Remember, no one cares about your financial future and success more than you do, and therefore, no one can take care of your business more than you can.

 Make the commitment, therefore, to visit and/or contact your trusted advisors at least once a quarter.
 Discuss your options, have your mind opened and be ready to make informed decisions and calculated opportunities.